AppealForCourage

 And I had the opportunity in not just Baghdad, but in Tikrit, in Balad as well as in Ramadi, to visit

 with members of the 3rd Infantry Division, who are on their third tour in Iraq.
-And
+And the message I heard,

 not just from the generals and the colonels, but from the privates and the corporals and the other enlisted